Frequently Asked Questions

 Can I choose my own doctors and hospitals without being penalized?

-Does Sedera use deductibles and co-insurance?
+Does Sedera use deductibles and co-insurance like traditional health insurance?

 What happens when a provider requires payment up front for services?

-How does Sedera handle medical claims?
+How does Sedera handle medical expenses submitted for sharing?

-What is the process for paying my medical bills when I have a need?
+What is the process for paying my medical bills when I have a Need?

-How long does it take Sedera to process a medical need?
+How long does it take Sedera to process a medical Need?

 What are Sedera’s Membership requirements?